Insights and Advice for Enabling More Efficient and Sustainable Construction

 While the importance of data collaboration might seem obvious to some, it presents a challenge for most organizations as, for decades, it was the norm to say, “Don’t share data unless….”
 The issue is that in today’s context, where most businesses are undergoing digital transformations, not sharing data can be detrimental, as everyone across the company needs to be united to connect analytics to general business goals.
 In that sense, Gartner advises organizations to switch their mindset to “must share data unless..”.
 Doing so will enable more robust data and analytics strategies, empowering stakeholders to make agile and informed decisions.

 Changing the mindset might not be easy, and organizations that don’t take it seriously might fail in the process.
 Gartner suggests establishing trust-based mechanisms to ensure decision-makers trust the data they collect and use to inform their strategies.
 This way, they will feel confident in using it, sharing it, and re-sharing it with those who might need it.
-This can be easily done by tracking data quality metrics and implementing catalogs to compile all the information related to the trustworthiness of the data.
+Data observability, which we discuss in detail later in this post, helps to safeguard the quality, accuracy, and trustworthiness of the data.

 When discussing data collaboration, the term “self-service BI” quickly pops up because those solutions do not require an IT team to access, interpret, and understand all the data.
 These online BI tools make sharing easier by generating automated reports that can be scheduled at specific times and to specific people.
 For instance, they enable you to set up business intelligence alerts and share public or embedded dashboards with a flexible level of interactivity.
 All these possibilities are accessible on all devices, which enhances the decision-making and problem-solving processes critical for today’s ever-changing environment.

 Collaborative information, information enhancement, and collaborative decision-making are the key focus of new BI solutions.
 However, data collaboration does not only occur around the exchange or updates of some documents.
 It has to track the progress of meetings, calls, e-mail exchanges, and ideas collection.
 More recent insights predict that collaborative business intelligence will become more connected to greater systems and larger sets of users.
-The team’s performance will be affected, and the decision-making process will thrive in this new concept.
+The team’s performance will be affected, and the decision-making process will thrive through this new way of operating.

-In fact, it is expected that, in 2025, data sharing will move further from just sharing insights and will start from earlier stages.
-Starting from data exploration and spreading across the entire analytical workflow for a more efficient decision-making process that includes every stakeholder, regardless of location.
+In fact, it is expected that, in 2026, data sharing will move further from just sharing insights and will start from earlier stages.
+More frequently, the process will begin with data exploration and spread across the entire analytical workflow for a more efficient decision-making process that includes every stakeholder, regardless of location.
 This last point is especially important when considering the growing security concerns many businesses face today.
 Implementing a collaborative BI approach enables every stakeholder and data user to be accountable for the decisions he or she makes, ensuring a more secure workflow.

 What about construction?